community-tech-alliance/dbt-cta/README.md

     mv mobilize/models/1_cta_base_tables/"$file" mobilize/models/1_cta_base_tables/"$newFile"
 done
 ```

+## IMPORTANT note about tables generated from nested fields

+In some cases, Airbyte's default normalization creates new tables to flatten out nested fields.
+See models in Quickbooks for an example of this on steroids.

+If your sync has models that flatten out nested fields into new tables, make sure to update references in the models in `0_ctes` by adding the `_base` suffix to references (e.g., use `{{ ref('payments_base') }}` instead of `{{ ref('payments_base') }}`).

 ### Generating Sources

 The sources.yml provides context to the dynamic lookups in the models.
 The file looks like this: